harvardinformatics/informatics-website/docs/research/index.md

 !!! abstract "Publication"

     * **Freedman AH**, **Sackton TB**.
 2025.
 Building better genome annotations across the tree of life. *Genome Research*.
 35:1261-1276.
 [Link :octicons-link-external-24:](https://www.genome.org/cgi/doi/10.1101/gr.280377.124){:target="_blank"}

+### Panther worm (*Hofstenia*) genomics &nbsp; :fontawesome-regular-handshake:{ .research-icon }

+**Lead Bioinformaticians**: Danielle Khost and Adam Freedman

+**Collaborators**: [Srivastava Lab :octicons-link-external-24:](http://www.srivastavalab.org/){:target="_blank"} ([OEB :octicons-link-external-24:](https://www.oeb.harvard.edu/){:target="_blank"} / [MCZ :octicons-link-external-24:](https://www.mcz.harvard.edu/){:target="_blank"})

+The lab needed to come up with an approach to integrate genome annotations from two different methods: direct assembly of transcripts from RNA-seq reads aligned to the genome, and de novo transcriptome assembly.
+There was also a question as to why functionally validated single-exon transcripts in the latter failed to be assembled in the former.
+We came up with a sensible integration strategy that also filters out lowly expressed single-exon transcripts that might be false positives.

 ### Genomics of *Phlox* wildflowers &nbsp; :fontawesome-regular-handshake:{ .research-icon }